frec3044/climate-change/lesson.md

   - Become familiar with reading data into R and generating plots in `ggplot`
   - Demonstrate ability to use RStudio and GitHub workflows to demonstrate reproducible output.
   - Demonstrate ability to communicate clearly in code, written text, and visual formats.

 ## Requirements:

   - `tidyverse`
   - `R`
   - RStudio
   - Git & GitHub.
+  - Quarto

 ## Instructions

   - Open the notebook `assignment/climate-change.qmd` in RStudio
   - Work through the exercises described in the notebook.
-  - `knit` + commit output files to GitHub
+  - `Render` + commit output files to GitHub

 ## Context

+This module has been developed a module in a junior-level Environmental Data Science course at Virginia Tech.
+The course is required for majors in the Environmental Data Science degree.
+The course has a pre-requisite course that introduces students to tidyverse concepts.
+It assumes that students have a set of Git and GitHub and understand how to commit and push through Rstudio.

 ## Timeframe

-  - This module is usually delivered over 1 week (2 75-minute class sessions).
+1-week (2 75-minute class periods are allocated to this module)

-## Background Reading, Video & Exercises
+## Background Reading

 The background reading is embedded in the assignment Quarto document as links to the relevant sections of [R for Data Science book (2nd edition)](https://r4ds.hadley.nz) by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund.